top of page

 Zhao is an exciting and highly accomplished composer, musician, producer and teaching artist - with a heart for the community and touch of an artist.
 Simply a creative, she is one of South Australia’s most grounded artists as her initiatives, projects and collaborations have been heavily focused within South Australia.
 Her works often speak about the power of reflection, the strength that can be derived from one's introspection.
 Believing in accessible arts, Zhao's initiatives and performances also seeks to cross boundaries - artistically, culturally and socio-economically, often connecting with audiences of a broader background.

+Zhao is also a junction for arts and communities.
 Her community initiatives began with founding School of Chinese Music & Arts in 2005, which is one of the first of its kind Australia-wide.
 It is also one of the pioneers in partnering with local councils to design programs for the ever-growing diverse demographics.
-Since 2015, her initiatives have been supported by Multicultural SA and various council on many occasions.
 With an understanding of the local community, her programs and works speak to families of all ages.
+Her understanding of the local community, demographics, needs and beneficial programs have urged her towards being one of the most forefront artists, who can interprete and initiate shows/programs which speaks to diverse communities and backgrounds.

 Besides being Co-CEO at Nexus Arts and also Artistic Principal at School of Chinese Music and Arts, Zhao was previously CAAP's Artist Lab x SA Co-ordinator, as well as Treasurer at ActNow Theatre.